 Pitts - Seville is a very small town located in the state of Georgia.
 With a population of 1,365 people and just one neighborhood, Pitts - Seville is the 295th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Pitts - Seville is generally considered to be a blue-collar town.
-49.40% of the Pitts - Seville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Pitts - Seville is a blue-collar town, with 49.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pitts - Seville is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Pitts - Seville who work in office and administrative support (20.27%), farm management occupations (16.67%), and teaching (12.61%).

 You will also find that a lot of people in Pitts - Seville work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.